wethod/learning-center-source/content/reports/index.md

 ## Project & Team Reviews Changelog

-Here are listed all the project & team reviews sessions requested in your company throughout a year, sorted chronologically.
+Here are listed all the [project & team reviews]({{< relref "pipeline/index.md#project-team-review" >}}) sessions requested in your company throughout a year, sorted chronologically.

 Find in the list informations like:

 * the name of the project for which was requested a review;
 * who requested the review and when;
 * the number of reviews collected since the request was sent out.
 This number will be green if the review is completed, red if the review is still under completion.

 For each of the listed project review requests, you will be able to:

 * **Resend a new review request** to the team of the project.
 * **Delete it**, along with all the results collected so far.
 * **Head to the project's canvas**

+{{< img-center src="/uploads/2021/01/18/project-team-review-changelog.png" >}}

 ## Sales Overview